 Networks now are complex, far-reaching entities made up of disparate physical and virtual systems.
-SDNCentral talked to Stace Hipperson, founder and CEO of Real Status, about how his company worked with HP and the HP SDN App Store to create an app that reduces risk and simplifies management for today’s changing networks.
+SDxCentral talked to Stace Hipperson, founder and CEO of Real Status, about how his company worked with HP and the HP SDN App Store to create an app that reduces risk and simplifies management for today’s changing networks.

-SDNCentral: How are evolving technologies changing approaches to network management?
+SDxCentral: How are evolving technologies changing approaches to network management?

 Hipperson: The Internet of Things, hybrid cloud, and SDN (software-defined networking) all provide great agility, but they also create complex physical and virtual relationships across a vast IT estate that can be hard to fully understand.
 Without that understanding, communications can break down, systems might fail, or you can develop unnecessary, costly IT sprawl.